danielaparker/jsoncons/README.md

 jsoncons is a modern C++, header-only library for constructing [JSON](http://www.json.org).
+It supports

+- Parsing JSON-like text or binary (e.g. CBOR) data formats into an unpacked represenation that defines an interface for accessing and modifying that data.

+- Serializing the unpacked representation into different JSON-like text or binary data formats.

+- Converting from JSON-like text or binary data to C++ objects and back.

-It supports parsing a JSON file or string into a `json` value, building a `json` value in C++ code, and serializing a `json` value to a file or string.
-It also provides an API for generating json read and write events in code, somewhat analogously to SAX processing in the XML world.
+- Streaming JSON events, somewhat analogously to SAX processing in the XML world.

 It is distributed under the [Boost Software License](http://www.boost.org/users/license.html).

 jsoncons uses some features that are new to C++ 11, including [move semantics](http://thbecker.net/articles/rvalue_references/section_02.html) and the [AllocatorAwareContainer](http://en.cppreference.com/w/cpp/concept/AllocatorAwareContainer) concept.
 It has been tested with MS VC++ 2015, GCC 4.8, GCC 4.9, GCC 6.2.0 and recent versions of clang.
 Note that `std::regex` isn't fully implemented in GCC 4.8., so `jsoncons_ext/jsonpath` regular expression filters aren't supported for that compiler.